khantopa/khantopa/README.md

-### Hi there!
-I'm Mohamed Khan, a Software Engineer, currently residing in Singapore as an expatriate. 👋
+### Hi there 👋 I'm Mohamed Khan, a Software Engineer, currently residing in Singapore as an expatriate.

 <!--
 **khantopa/khantopa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.